bio-guoda/preston/docs/architecture.md

         2a5de79372318317a382ea9a2cef069780b852b01210ef59e06b640a3539cb5a
 ```

-As you might have seen, deeplinker.bio, resolves ```https://deeplinker.bio/2a5de79372318317a382ea9a2cef069780b852b01210ef59e06b640a3539cb5a``` to a response with content ```hash://sha256/c253a5311a20c2fc082bf9bac87a1ec5eb6e4e51ff936e7be20c29c8e77dee55``` .
-The latter hash can now be used to resolves to the first version of the provenance log version history .
-Using curl, head, the first the lines of the first provenance log content can be shown:
+As you might have seen, deeplinker.bio, resolves ```https://deeplinker.bio/2a5de79372318317a382ea9a2cef069780b852b01210ef59e06b640a3539cb5a``` to a response with content ```hash://sha256/c253a5311a20c2fc082bf9bac87a1ec5eb6e4e51ff936e7be20c29c8e77dee55```.
+The latter hash can now be used to resolves to the first version of the provenance log version history.
+Using `curl` and `head`, the first the lines of the first provenance log content can be shown:

 ```console
 $ curl --silent https://deeplinker.bio/c253a5311a20c2fc082bf9bac87a1ec5eb6e4e51ff936e7be20c29c8e77dee55 \